zalak-undavia/canvas-cards/assignment.md

-Drag and Drop thaught process
+Drag and Drop thought process

 User can initiate a drag and drop by clicking in the center area of the card.